z4f1r0v/zafirov.me/content/cv.md

 - due diligence - necessary due to investor assessment, includes initial work on gaining visibility into developer productivity through DORA metrics
 - adoption of code coverage
 - adoption of Architecture Decision Records
+- optimization of customer onboarding process - the aim of the project was to cut down on the time it takes to onboard customers so eventually they can try Logpoint with a single click.
+I performed the initial scoping of the problem, and broke it down into tasks split in low-hanging fruits and bigger workitems
+- native cloud log ingestion - the goal of the project was to make Logpoint appealing to cloud-native customers.
+I lead the team by:
+	- splitting the solutions into a stopgap and a strategic - a stopgap solution would allow Logpoint to onboard customers before they were ready with its strategic counterpart
+	- helped assemble a "Cloud Fetchers" team - one part of the strategic solution was retrieving data from cloud sources.
+I assisted in building a cross-organizational team spread across EU and Asia.
+	- crafted the roadmap for the "Cloud Fetchers" project
+	- contributed source code, Jira stories and documentation to capture learnings and architecture decisions

 Individual contributions: